AqwamCreates/DataPredict/docs/API/Models/ExpectedStateActionRewardStateActionNeuralNetwork.md

 * targetCost: The cost at which the model stops training.

-* maxNumberOfEpisodes: Controls how well the model learns the best actions for maximizing rewards in an environment.
+* maxNumberOfEpisodes: The number of episodes to decay the epsilon value.

 * epsilon: The higher the value, the more likely it focuses on exploration over exploitation.
 The value must be set between 0 and 1.

-* epsilonDecayFactor: Controls how fast the model goes from exploring to exploiting as it learns.
+* epsilonDecayFactor: The higher the value, the slower the epsilon decays.
 The value must be set between 0 and 1.

 * epsilon2: Controls the balance between exploration and exploitation for calculating expected q values.
 The value must be set between 0 and 1.
 The value 0 focuses on exploitation only and 1 focuses on exploration only.

-* discountFactor: Balances present and future rewards in agent decisions.
+* discountFactor: The higher the value, the more likely it focuses on long-term outcomes.
+The value must be set between 0 and 1.

 #### Returns: